nodejs/node/doc/api/repl.markdown

 run JavaScript and see the results.
 It can be used for debugging, testing, or just trying things out.

-By executing `node` without any arguments from the command-line you will be dropped into the REPL.
+By executing `iojs` without any arguments from the command-line you will be dropped into the REPL.
 It has simplistic emacs line-editing.

-    mjr:~$ node
+    mjr:~$ iojs
     Type '.help' for options.
     > a = [ 1, 2, 3];
     [ 1, 2, 3 ]